 Link Loss: This 24-bit field carries link packet loss as a percentage of the total traffic sent over a configurable interval.
-The basic unit is 0.00003%, where $(2^24 - 2)$ is 50.331642%.
-This value is the highest packet-loss percentage that can be expressed (the assumption being that precision is more important on high-speed links than the ability to advertise loss rates greater than this, and that high-speed links with over 50% loss are unusable).
+The basic unit is 0.000003%, where (2^24 - 2) is 50.331642%.
+This value is the highest packet-loss percentage that can be expressed (the assumptions being that (1) precision is more important on high-speed links than the ability to advertise loss rates greater than this and (2) high-speed links with over 50% loss are unusable).
 Therefore, measured values that are larger than the field maximum SHOULD be encoded as the maximum value.